Last Updated: 2/17/2023

 Punta Cana is located in La Altagracia, the Dominican Republic’s easternmost province.
 Despite the deaths that made media headlines in 2019, it’s the safest city in the Dominican Republic.
 The main resort area here is patrolled by CESTUR, a police force dedicated to keeping foreigners, resorts, and popular tourist areas safe.
 You’ll find some of the most secure places to stay in the Dominican Republic here.

 The capital Santo Domingo located on the southern coast is the largest city in the Dominican Republic and is most susceptible to petty crime.
-It’s not uncommon for muggings to occur in the daytime and scams, especially for unmarked taxis or false police officers.
+It’s not uncommon for muggings to happen in the daytime and scams, especially for unmarked taxis or false police officers.
 Good news is that the U.S. embassy is located in Santo Domingo, so you could always head there if you felt unsafe.

 Is the Dominican Republic susceptible to hurricanes?

-Hurricane season in the North Atlantic usually occurs June – November with September being the peak month for storms.
-Yet, in the past 100 years, there have been less than 15 hurricanes or tropical storms that have hit the country of the Dominican Republic.
-You should still plan that tropical summer vacation but make sure you’re well-prepared for hurricane season travel by staying on top of the elements, buying travel insurance as soon as you make a deposit or payment towards your trip, bringing an emergency kit, and remaining flexible.
+You should still plan that tropical summer vacation but make sure you’re well-prepared for hurricane season travel.
+Stay on top of the elements, buy travel insurance as soon as you make a deposit or payment towards your trip, bring an emergency kit, and remain flexible.

 What are some safe and family-friendly activities or excursions in the Dominican Republic?